 Easy Scalloped Cabbage Indulgence

-Category: Supporting Players with Star Quality
+Section: Supporting Players with Star Quality

 Enjoy layers of tender cabbage covered in a silky cheese sauce and topped with crisp breadcrumbs for a warming vegetarian dish.
 The process involves melting butter, making a simple roux, and whisking in milk before finishing with gooey melted cheese.
 Bake the sauce-covered cabbage in a hot oven until bubbly and golden.
 Flexible for weeknights, you can add fresh herbs for extra flavor, and it pairs beautifully with a range of mains.
 Leftovers keep well for quick, satisfying lunches.
 This approach to cabbage will tempt anyone looking for home-style comfort using easy kitchen techniques.